youngsik-choi/youngsik-choi.github.io/_pages/about.md

 Honors & Awards
 ======
+* **2024-2025 ASHRAE Graduate Grant-In-Aid** (2024.
+5.)
+  * Funded by American Society of Heating, Refrigerating and Air-Conditioning Engineers

 * **Graduate Student Travel Award**	(2023.
 8.)
   * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University for the *2023 IBPSA Building Simulation Conference*